jaredly/j2/Roadmap.md

+...
+oh, so ...
+my transform generator, needs to know that Expression items can be transformed into other Expression items.
+Same with Types.
+For now I will cheat with any. hmmm so but also, if the Pre pass turns it into Not an Apply, we need to passs it immediately to the appropriate handler.

 Ok so now I ... should ...
 ...
 I guess if I have decorators I need
 ... to allow them to have types.
 So that I can report decorator errors.
-- [ ] eh ok let's just make the traversal-generator
+- [x] eh ok let's just make the traversal-generator
 - [ ] decorators have types now thanks
 - [ ] make a type error checker
 	- [ ] but first I think I need a generic mapper over the whole ast